-It’s time to get out and enjoy walking in the wonderful Sussex countryside!
-A walking festival could be just what you are looking for.
+It’s time to get out and enjoy an autumn walk in the wonderful Sussex countryside!

-If you live in Eastbourne or want to discover more about the town and its natural surroundings, this could be the Walking Festival for you.
+If you live in Eastbourne or want to discover more about the town and its natural surroundings, you can follow a self-guided walk.

 Find out about four great self-guided walks from Beachy Head and seven other walks in and around Eastbourne, including on the Harbour Trail, Seven Sisters Trail and heritage trails.
-See: Eastbourne Walking Festival website.
+See the list of self-guided walks.